 The campaign was well represented in print and digital media, with 96% of articles reporting positively on the campaign.
 The campaign itself was the focus of most articles (61%) and the campaign messaging was well represented (79%).
-There was substantial engagement with the Facebook campaign, in terms of likes, clicks, shares, and comments.
-However, not all engagement on Facebook was positive.
-Sentiment analysis of comments on the Facebook posts indicated the most common comments related to political responsibility for drug-related deaths in Scotland, and there was some stigmatising and derogatory language.
-However, comment engagement with the materials by people who did not comment on posts.
+There was substantial engagement with the social media campaign, in terms of likes, clicks, shares, and comments.
+However, not all engagement on social media was positive.
+Sentiment analysis of comments indicated the most common comments related to political responsibility for drug-related deaths in Scotland, and there was some stigmatising and derogatory language.
+However, comment engagement was low in comparison to video views and link clicks, indicating a more active positive engagement with the materials by people who did not comment on posts.
 Furthermore, information generated from the survey of people who work in drug and alcohol services, people who use drugs and friends/family members highlighted that 86% had a positive view of the campaign.